Our Commitment to Diversity

 Suppy Chain Diversity FAQs

-Supply Chain Diversity at Vistra Energy is a corporate wide initiative supported from the Board and C-Suite levels down.
+Supply Chain Diversity at Vistra is a corporate wide initiative supported from the Board and C-Suite levels down.
 This level of executive support fosters a culture of inclusion in both our supply chain and workforce.
 We are committed to providing the maximum practicable opportunity for diverse and small business to participate in our bid opportunities, including firms 51 percent or more owned, controlled, and operated by ethnic minorities, women, veterans, service disabled veterans, and certified HUBZone businesses.
-Vistra Energy believes in proactively inviting and capitalizing on diverse opinions, perspectives, and experiences to make us a more competitive and profitable company.
+Vistra believes in proactively inviting and capitalizing on diverse opinions, perspectives, and experiences to make us a more competitive and profitable company.

 Small & Diverse Supplier categories include: